Retail Inventory Method: Explained

 - The retail inventory method is an estimate and can best be described as an ‘educated guess’ of a company’s actual ending inventory.
 It helps give a snapshot of a company’s ending inventory at the end of an accounting period, though this snapshot is not as clear as the one derived from a physical inventory.

-- RIM works best where a company’s stock comprises products with a relatively consistent price markup.
+- RIM works best when a company’s stock comprises products with a relatively consistent price markup.

 - RIM assumes that the factors that influenced profit margins in the previous accounting period have remained constant in the current accounting period.